erik-larsen/emscripten-sdl2-ogles2/README.md

 ### Why Emscripten?

-For users, running an app in the browser is the ultimate convenience: nNo need to manually install anything, and the app can run equally well on desktop, tablet, and phone.
-For developers, Emscripten does the work to produce optimal Javascript/WASM, replacing the manual, boring, and error-prone process of porting code.
+For users, running an app in the browser is the ultimate convenience: no need to manually install anything, and the app can run equally well on desktop, tablet, and phone.
+For developers, Emscripten does the work to produce optimal Javascript/WASM, replacing the boring and error-prone process of manually porting code.

 ### Why SDL2?